InfiniteEchoes/coq-jokes/myth/readme.md

-`Myth` is intended to formally verify something else.
+Demented.
+Deranged.
+Frantic.
+Lunatic.
+Hysteric. `Myth` is intended to formally verify something soft.

-Everyone knows that we can mean whatever when we say anything due to the ambiguity of natural languages.
+Everyone knows that we can mean whatever for anything we say due to the ambiguity of natural languages.

-`Myth` records some softest of the softests and tries verifying them for a determined meaning.
+`Myth` catches the softest of the softests and attempts to verify them for a determined meaning.